 Insightful spatial analytics and services conducted with Geographic Information Systems (GIS) methods and technology can efficiently communicate real-world data through maps, graphic and written materials.
 The array of industries and work environments that rely on GIS services vary from practical uses in construction planning to research-based demographics studies.
 Through the expanding access to specialized geo-databases and the integration of comprehensive spatial analytic tools, the processes offered by current GIS technologies serve purposes that go beyond the display of physical features on maps.

-How GIS adds value on projects
+How GIS provides value to owners on projects

 The collection, analysis, and presentation of spatial data have a great impact on the planning and shaping of our daily life.
 By offering the ability to create models of spatial changes in the built environment, GIS services are becoming an increasingly useful component within the fields of project and construction management.

 Land Use Analysis.
 Through the use of publicly available and privately generated geospatial “layer” shapefiles, GIS technology can help analyze the local and regional trends of new land developments and possible future changes in land use classifications.
 Land change and use analysis allow local municipalities and private entities to generate their own data layers, as these can be accurately collected by field technicians.
 In addition, the combination of remote sensing technology (using sensors on airplanes or satellites), and ground-level data-collecting devices, provides a more precise classification and quantification of land use as it changes over time.